taka-rl/flask_webapp/README.md

 - Add register/login/logout function
 - Design database considering Place, BlogPost, User and Comment
 - Add user authentication function for adding/editing/deleting places (only admin can)
-- Add an send_email function in the contact.html
+- Add a send_email function in the contact.html

 ## Future development:
 - Improve the web page design
 - Make sure all the functionality
+- Add functions to add/delete users by admin
 - Introduce a chatbot
 - Deploy the web page